deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 `DuplicateHandle` ROP Chain
 ---
+Before we begin, each ROP gadget I write has an associated commetn.
+My blog will sometimes cut these off when I paste a code snippet, and you might be required to slide the bar under the code snippet to the right to see comments.

 We have, as we have seen, already prepared what we are eventually going to execute within the JIT process.
 However, we still have to figure out _how_ we are going to inject these into the JIT process, and begin code execution.
 This journey to this goal begins with our overwritten return address, causing control-flow hijacking, to start our ROP chain (just like in part two of this blog series).
 However, instead of directly executing a ROP chain to call `WinExec`, we will be chaining together _multiple_ ROP chains in order to achieve this goal.
 Everything that happens in our exploit now happens in the content process (for the foreseeable future).

 A caveat before we begin.
 Everything, from here on out, will begin at these lines of our exploit: